 6. TOUR WEDDING VENUES

 Most wedding venues will need to be reserved up to a year in advance.
 If your ceremony and reception will be happening in different locations I recommend reserving your ceremony space first.
-Also note that currently during covid, venues are allowed up to 30% capacity indoors and 100 guests outdoors.

 7. DECIDE ON A WEDDING DATE